 e) At first, pull lightly on the recoil starter handle.
 The handle will meet resistance as the ratchet engages with the starter pulley.
 When this resistance is felt, apply more force to the handle.

-After starting the engine, do not let go of the handle; allow the starter rope to be returned evenly by the spring force f) After the starter handle has been returned, push in the choke rod knob and turn the throttle grip slowly to lower engine speed.
+After starting the engine, do not let go of the handle; allow the starter rope to be returned evenly by the spring force of the starter pulley.